-34. COMPLIANCE WITH PRIVACY LAWS.
+34. COMPLIANCE WITH HIPAA.

-Contractor is expected to adhere to the healthcare privacy laws specified in Exhibit A-1, Section 8.A and to develop and maintain comprehensive patient confidentiality policies and procedures, provide annual training of all staff regarding those policies and procedures, and demonstrate reasonable effort to secure written and/or electronic data.
-The parties should anticipate that this Agreement will be modified as necessary for full compliance with the healthcare privacy laws as they are amended from time to time.
+Contractor is expected to adhere to Health Insurance Portability and Accountability Act (HIPAA) regulations and to develop and maintain comprehensive patient confidentiality policies and procedures, provide annual training of all staff regarding those policies and procedures, and demonstrate reasonable effort to secure written and/or electronic data.
+The parties should anticipate that this Agreement will be modified as necessary for full compliance with HIPAA.